ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-overview.md

 ##	Compliance View
 {: #vum-overview-compliance-view}

-The compliance view of a selected inventory object is accessed by navigating to **Hosts and Clusters** or **VMs and Templates** and clicking the **Update Manager tab**.
+The compliance view of a selected inventory object is accessed by navigating to **Hosts and Clusters** or **VMs and Templates** and clicking the **Update Manager** tab.
 In the Update Manager Compliance view, you can do the following tasks:
 *	View compliance and scan results for each selected inventory object
 *	Attach and detach baselines and baseline groups from a selected inventory object
 *	Scan a selected inventory object